Alexander Haig: Later life, health, and death

-Family
+Personal life

+In the Korean War, as a young officer, Haig served as an aide to Lieutenant General Alonzo Patrick Fox.
+In 1950 Haig married Fox's daughter, Patricia, and they remained married until his death in 2010.

-Alexander Haig was married to Patricia (née Fox), with whom he had three children: Alexander Patrick Haig, Barbara Haig, and Brian Haig.
+They had three children: Alexander Patrick Haig, Barbara Haig, and Brian Haig.
 Haig's younger brother, Frank Haig, was a Jesuit priest and professor emeritus of physics at Loyola University in Baltimore, Maryland.